 - Doesn’t have kids, but might want them

 - Likes dogs and likes cats

 Lately, staying fully employed in film/post-production has meant moving every six months, which isn't as appealing to me now as it might have been in my 20s.
-So in March I took a new position with a company in San Francisco that's still related to computer graphics, but targets the design visualization market (architects, automotive designers, etc.)
+So last March I took a new position with a company in San Francisco that's still related to computer graphics, but targets the design visualization market (architects, automotive designers, etc.)

 Prior to movie work, I did a lot of photography.
 I really miss the days of shooting on film and am particularly fond of the slow, meditative nature of photographing with a 4x5 view camera.
 Yet I also enjoy artistic/creative endeavors I'm not so good at, or which take quite a while to achieve competency, oil painting being the latest.